mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui/cells.md

 > ^^com.mbeddr.mpsutil.margincell^^ and ^^com.mbeddr.mpsutil.review^^

-Margin cells are editor cells that are shown beyond the right editor margin, a little bit like comments in Word.
+Margin cells are editor cells that are shown beyond the right editor margin, a bit like comments in Word.
 In fact, the ReviewNote cell implements exactly Word's comment facility as an example of the margin cell.
 Here is a screenshot:

 ![example: margin cell](margincell_example.png)